jeremytammik/tbc/a/1958_detail_component.md

 - Move the tag and it's elbow to LeaderEndPoint.
 - We get the correct BoundingBox only after moving the tag and it's elbow, and committing the Transaction.
 - I tried to use an unwrapped `transaction.rollback` without `TransactionGroup`, but it didn't work.
-  So, if we want to keep the tag in it's original location, we have to commit the transaction and then roll back the transaction group.
+  So, if we want to keep the tag in its original location, we have to commit the transaction and then roll back the transaction group.

 <pre class="code">
 <span style="color:gray;">///</span><span style="color:green;">&nbsp;</span><span style="color:gray;">&lt;</span><span style="color:gray;">summary</span><span style="color:gray;">&gt;</span>